 Las Vegas shooting: At least 50 dead, more than 400 injured in massacre

-A gunman turned a Las Vegas concert into a killing field Sunday night, murdering at least 50 people and injuring more than 400 others in the deadliest mass shooting in modern United States history.
+A gunman turned a Las Vegas concert into a killing field Sunday night from his perch on the 32nd floor of the Mandalay Bay Resort and Casino, using at least 10 guns to rain down a steady stream of fire, murdering at least 50 people and injuring more than 400 others in the deadliest mass shooting in modern United States history.

-The suspect, who died of a self-inflicted gunshot wound, was identified as 64-year-old Stephen Paddock, a resident of Mesquite.
-Police initially sought a woman believed to be Paddock's roommate, Marilou Danley, as "person of interest."
-Detectives later made contact with her, and "do not believe she is involved with the shooting on the strip."
+The suspect, who died of a self-inflicted gunshot wound, was identified as 64-year-old Stephen Paddock, a resident of Mesquite, Nevada.
+Police initially sought a woman believed to be Paddock's roommate, Marilou Danley, as a "person of interest."
+Detectives later made contact with her, and "do not believe she is involved with the shooting on The Strip."

-Clark County Sheriff Joseph Lombardo said said an "excess of 10 rifles" were found in the room, but did not immediately reveal a motive.
+Clark County Sheriff Joseph Lombardo said an "excess of 10 rifles" were found in the room, but did not immediately reveal a motive.
 Paddock had been in the hotel room since September 28, according to Lombardo.

-Authorities said two on-duty Las Vegas Las Vegas Metropolitan Police Department officers were injured during shooting.
+Authorities said two on-duty Las Vegas Metropolitan Police Department officers were injured during the shooting.
 One is in stable condition after surgery, and the other sustained minor injuries.
 Two off-duty police officers attending the concert were killed.

-President Donald Trump tweeted his condolences to the victims of the Las Vegas massacre, saying "My warmest condolences and sympathies to the victims and families of the terrible Las Vegas shooting.
+President Trump tweeted his condolences to the victims of the Las Vegas massacre, saying "My warmest condolences and sympathies to the victims and families of the terrible Las Vegas shooting.
 God bless you!"

-The gunman, who fired down on the Route 91 Harvest Festival from a room on the 32nd floor of the Mandalay Bay Resort and Casino, died from a self-inflicted gunshot wound just as police made entry to room, according to LVMPD undersheriff Kevin McMahill.
+The gunman, who fired down on the Route 91 Harvest Festival from a room on the 32nd floor of the Mandalay Bay Resort and Casino, died from a self-inflicted gunshot wound just as police made entry to the room, according to LVMPD undersheriff Kevin McMahill.

-Federal law enforcement sources told Fox News that Paddock "was known to local authorities" in Vegas, and multiple weapons were found in his hotel room.
+Federal law enforcement sources told Fox News that Paddock "was known to local authorities" in Vegas, and multiple weapons were found in his hotel room in the gold-colored glass skyscraper.

 At this time, federal officials do not see any connection to international terrorism and little is known about Paddock's motivation, sources said.
+The Islamic State terror group took credit for the Las Vegas shooting, saying the gunman converted to Islam months ago, but provided no evidence back up the claim.

+The gunman's brother, Eric Paddock, told reporters outside his Central Florida home early Monday "an asteroid just fell on us," and said Stephen Paddock has no history of mental illness.

+Paddock said his brother is "just a guy" and he "freaked," and had retired to Vegas because he liked gambling.

 The Department of Homeland Security said Monday morning that the department is "closely monitoring" and helping partners investigate the tragedy, but at this time has "no information to indicate a specific credible threat involving other public venues in the country."